tommasocerruti/simple-web-app/README.md

-# Simple Web Application with Backend Service
+# Special Calculator

 ## Project Assignment

 This project was assigned as part of a technical task by [Cents](https://www.centsdonations.com/).
-This task involved building a simple web application that interacts with a backend service to perform a specific arithmetic operation and demonstrate proficiency in web development, integration, and design practices.
+This task involved building a simple web application that interacts with a backend service to perform a specific arithmetic operation.

 ## Description